pstavirs/ostinato-brb/index.md

 We are transitioning across web hosts and will be back shortly!

-Even while we are down, you can still [buy Ostinato products](https://gumroad.com/ostinato)
+You can [Download Ostinato](https://gumroad.com/ostinato) even while we reconfigure the website.